dell/csm-docs/content/docs/authorization/configuration/powerflex/_index.md

     Refer to the [Install the Driver](../../../csidriver/installation/helm/powerflex/#install-the-driver) section to edit the parameters in `myvalues.yaml` to enable CSM Authorization.

+    - Update `images.authorization` to the image of the CSM Authorization sidecar.
+In most cases, you can leave the default value.

     - Update `authorization.enabled` to `true`.

-    - Update `authorization.sidecarProxyImage` to the image of the CSM Authorization sidecar.
-In most cases, you can leave the default value.

     - Update `authorization.proxyHost` to the hostname of the CSM Authorization Proxy Server.